Qualifications framework: History

 The origin of qualification structures can be traced back to organized education in antique civilizations such as Greece, Sparta, Rome and China.
-As no specialized career structure existed in these cultures, organized education focused on broad issues of international citizenship, and not on vocational preparedness, which was achieved mainly through informal apprenticeships.
+As no specialized career structure existed in these cultures, organized education focused on broad issues of international citizenship, and not on professional preparedness, which was achieved mainly through informal apprenticeships.
 As civilizations developed, the role of social class and caste received more emphasis, and people who displayed certain competences were grouped together.
 The advantage of having participated in and benefited from education gradually became more visible as civilizations developed.
 In this respect the Chinese civilization was the most organized, with a series of levels attached to examinations, which in turn granted the right of access to public office.
 During the Middle Ages education had a particularly religious nature, while the late medieval centuries were categorized by a new approach to education alongside the clergy and feudal knighthood.
 New economic objectives as a result of the Crusades and the development of banking, importing and shipping across Europe and the West gave rise to the development of cities, and a new form of education aimed at professional life.
 Education became available to the middle classes, and the merchant and craft guild system developed.

 The first institutions of formal higher education were established at this time in the Islamic universities of Al-Azhar in Cairo and Sankore in Timbuktu.
 By the eleventh century, universities were developing in Europe, largely in reaction to the previous narrow religious doctrine.
 The establishment of the University of Bologna marked the beginning of the European university tradition.
 This was also the time when the term 'qualification' acquired a more definite meaning, although it retained its emphasis on social class structures.
 The nineteenth century brought with it a wave of liberalism and consciousness of equal rights and opportunities, accompanied by increased specialization and bureaucratization.
 The increased need for skilled employees eventually resulted in an emphasis on credentials which persists to the present day.
 During the twentieth century the emphasis shifted to human capital theory and technological development, eventually leading to concerns whether the education system was able to meet the demands of the labour market.
-At the time it was argued that the strong divisions were creating barriers to learning, and that there was a need to do away with the sharp distinction between academic and vocational systems.
+At the time it was argued that the strong divisions were creating barriers to learning, and that there was a need to do away with the sharp distinction between academic and professional systems.